 (c) Issue a Market Notice to advise the Scheduling Coordinator for each Load Serving Entity that Step 12 is complete and to specify the time at which the CAISO will begin accepting requests for the Balance of Year Unassigned Available Import Capability for Step 13.

 Step 13: Requests for Balance of Year Unassigned Available Import Capability: To the extent total Available Import Capability remains unassigned as disclosed by Step 12, Scheduling Coordinators for Load Serving Entities, Participating Generators, or System Resources may notify the CAISO of a request for unassigned Available Import Capability on a specific Intertie on a per MW basis.
 Step 12 must be completed before a Scheduling Coordinator may submit a request under this step for any remaining unassigned Import Capability.
 Any requests received prior to the time stated in the Market Notice issued at the completion of Step 12 will not be honored by the CAISO.
 Each request must include the identity of Load Serving Entity, Participating Generator, or System Resource on whose behalf the request is made.
 The CAISO will accept only two (2) requests per calendar week from any Scheduling Coordinator on behalf of a single Load Serving Entity, Participating Generator, or System Resource.

+Load Serving Entities with existing Resource Adequacy contracts will receive priority over other requests received on the same day.
+The load serving entity may only receive this priority on the branch group where the existing Resource Adequacy contract is scheduled.
+To receive priority, the Resource Adequacy contract cannot be fully utilized as a Pre-RA Commitment or a New Use Import Commitment.
+A Load Serving Entity may use a Pre-RA Import Commitment or New Use Import Commitment if it did not receive a “full allocation” under those terms and it may use it

+only for the part (MWs) that was denied the Pre-RA Import Commitment or New Use Import

+Commitment status.
+If two or more Load Serving Entities have RA contracts that exceed the amount left after step 12 on any given branch group, the assignment will be split among the Load Serving Entities with applicable contracts based on (Total MWs available at the branch group divided by the Sum of MWs from all applicable contracts or eligible portions of contracts) multiplied by each Load Serving Entities applicable contract amount.

-The CAISO will honor timely requests in priority of the time requests from Scheduling Coordinators were received until the Intertie is fully assigned and without regard to any Load Serving Entity’s Load Share Quantity.
+After addressing any priority for requests associated with Resource Adequacy contracts, the CAISO will honor timely requests in priority of the time requests from Scheduling Coordinators were received until the Intertie is fully assigned and without regard to any Load Serving Entity’s Load Share Quantity.
 Any honored request shall be for the remainder of the Resource Adequacy Compliance Year.